websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/definitions/managing-interest-topics.md

 # Managing Interest Topics

-Analytics Cloud's [Recommendation API](../optimization/content-recommendation-api.md) suggests topics of interest based on user interactions with content in Liferay DXP.
+Analytics Cloud's [Recommendation API](../../optimization/content-recommendation-api.md) suggests topics of interest based on user interactions with content in Liferay DXP.
 Administrators can exclude certain keywords from the recommendation API, therefore preventing Analytics Cloud from suggesting content based on those keywords.
 This is useful for further curating suggested content.

-## Understanding Interests
+## Understanding Interestsd

 Finding out topics people are interested in helps you relate your products and services to them.
 Analytics Cloud's Interests insight empowers you with rich, easy-to-understand visuals that provide this information.